ssl-hep/ServiceX_frontend/README.md

 ### Non-standard backends

 When doing backend development, often ports 9000 and 5000 are forwarded to the local machine exposing the `minio` and `ServiceX_App` instances.
-In that case, you'll need to create a `.servicex` file that has `http://localhost:5000` as the end point.
+In that case, you'll need to create a `servicex.yaml` file that has `http://localhost:5000` as the end point.
 No API token is necessary if the development `ServiceX` instance doesn't have authorization turned on.

 ## API